hemisphere-studio/async-subscription-map/README.md

-It enables you to generically  communicate through your whole program by just knowing an identifier, no need to pass observables around - they are created on the fly and only if someone subcribes to them.
+It enables you to generically  communicate through your whole program by just knowing an identifier, no need to pass observables around - they are created on the fly and only if someone subscribes to them.
 This is ideal for highly asynchronous and performance critical backend implementations which serve data accross multiple channels and want to cut down latency through communicating in memory.